Keeping cool with heat pumps

 Types of heat pumps

 Heat pumps extract heat from (and move it to) different sources: air, water, or ground.
-Ductless air-source heat pumps (a.k.a. mini-splits or cold-climate heat pumps) are the most common type in homes and small businesses—though if you have existing ductwork, a ducted system is an option.
+A ductless air source heat pump (a.k.a. mini-split or cold-climate heat pump) are the most common type in homes and small businesses—though if you have existing ductwork, a ducted system is an option.